 We treat the individual, not just the condition, and provide gender-specific units dedicated to those with;

-(including those detained under the Mental Health Act).
+(including those detained under the Mental Health Act)

 In partnership with each patient we identify a framework of new skills and encourage the adoption of new habits.
-We then develop individual models for social dexterity that recognises and adapts to the challenges and frustration that can arise during treatment, and reunite the individual with success as they progress through the pathway.
+We then develop individual models for social dexterity that recognises and adapts to the challenges and frustration that can arise during treatment, and reunite the individual with success as they progress through the service.

-Across 12 environment options we gradually remove the ‘prosthetic’ neurobehavioural support and test recovery, to ensure a smooth re-integration in to our community pathway, or on to a placement of less restriction closer to home.
+Across 12 environment options we gradually remove the ‘prosthetic’ neurobehavioural support and test recovery, to ensure a smooth re-integration in to our community service, or on to a placement of less restriction closer to home.

 We also combine palliation services where appropriate, enabling people to live well with a life-long or deteriorating condition.